SUPPORT THE

 Title: William Storrs MacHarg (McHarg) House, Chicago, Illinois, Circa 1909 (Not Dated) (1891 - S.10).

 Description: View of the MacHarg Residence from the street.
 Designed by Frank Lloyd Wright in 1891 while working for Louis Sullivan.
 Many of the residential designs that came to Adler and Sullivan, were turned over to Wright.
-But Grant Manson believes that this was one of the first "Bootlegged" houses, designed by Wright during that period.
+But Grant Manson believes that this was one of the first “Bootlegged” houses, designed by Wright during that period.
 Demolished around 1926.
-Very few photographs exist of the MacHarg Residence, and this may be the only image to exist.
+Very few photographs exist of the MacHarg Residence, and this was the only image that existed until Greg Brewer discovered a second.
 According to The American Architect and Building News, April 1893, MacHarg was the Chief Engineer in Chicago for water, sewage and fire-protection, and oversaw much of the related construction in Chicago.
 He was also part of the management team for the Chicago World's Columbian Exposition in 1893.

 There was another connection between MacHarg and Wright.
 In 1894 Frank Lloyd Wright designed a house for William Winslow (S.024).
 In 1895 Wright designed the Francisco Terrace (S.030) and Waller (S.031) Apartments for Edward Waller.
 In 1895 Wright worked with Winslow and Chauncey Williams, two of his clients, and designed the title page for The Eve of St. Agnes.
 Beginning in 1896, Wright worked with Winslow designing and publishing The House Beautiful.
 In 1897, five men formed the American Luxfer Company, two of which were Wright friends and clients, Winslow and Waller.